Missouri House of Representatives

 Special Committee In the House, a committee established by the Speaker.

-Special Session A session of the General Assembly called by the Governor or by two-thirds of the members of the House and Senate to consider specific business.
+Special Session A session of the General Assembly called by three-fourths of the respective members of the House and the Senate to consider specific business.

 Sponsor The member of the House or the member of the Senate who introduces a bill.
 The sponsor is sometimes called the author.
 Also see "Co-sponsor."